Profondeville

 Profondeville (/fr/; Parfondveye) is a municipality of Wallonia located in the province of Namur, Belgium.

 On January 1, 2016, Profondeville had a total population of 12,117.
-The total area of the municipality is 50.34 km² and the population density is 240.70 inhabitants per km².
+The total area of the municipality is 50.34 km² and the population density is 240.70 inhabitants per km^{2}.

 The original municipality of Profondeville was expanded, during the post-1974 fusion of the Belgian municipalities, with the addition of the ancienne communes of Arbre, Bois-de-Villers, Lesve, Lustin, Rivière and the Lakisse area from the southeast of the newly-adjoining municipality of Floreffe.